miladrahimi/phpcontainer/README.md

 Constructor auto-injection is also available for implicit bindings.

-### Binding using Closures
+### Binding using Closure

-The following example illustrates how to bind using Closures.
+The following example illustrates how to bind using Closure.

 ```php
 use MiladRahimi\PhpContainer\Container;